All Disney World Resort Hotels Ranked From Worst to Best

 We want a resort-centric experience that’s uniquely and distinctly Disney, and unlike anything anywhere else.

 Imagine rolling out of bed, making a cup of coffee, and stepping out onto your balcony to be greeted good morning by a living, breathing giraffe grazing on one of the 4 savannas outside Animal Kingdom Lodge.
 This is the resort’s main draw and selling point, and these savannas are something you won’t find at any real world hotel in the United States.
-They are the reason Animal Kingdom Lodge is a “destination” resort unto itself.
-You could sit and watch the wildlife for a long weekend, never even venturing to the parks.
-That’s what ultimately gives Animal Kingdom Lodge the edge over Wilderness Lodge, even if we personally favor the latter.
+They’re largely why Animal Kingdom Lodge is a “destination” resort unto itself.

 The sublime savannas are not all that Animal Kingdom Lodge brings to the table.
-While the outside impresses, the inside is every bit as good, making Animal Kingdom Lodge arguably the best-themed Walt Disney World hotel.
-From the meticulous design that makes it feel like an extension of the Animal Kingdom theme park to the art collection that you can see by perusing the common areas, Animal Kingdom Lodge is a hotel that really rewards those guests who are willing to spend the time drinking in its details.
+The inside is every bit as good as the savannas, making Animal Kingdom Lodge arguably the best-themed Walt Disney World hotel.
+From the meticulous design that makes it feel like an extension of the theme park to the art collection that you can see by perusing the common areas, Animal Kingdom Lodge is a hotel that really rewards those guests who are willing to spend the time drinking in its details.

-This continues with the guest rooms, which were recently redone in an awesome way that balances theme and modern touches.
+This continues with the awesome recently-redone guest rooms that balance theme and modern touches.
 Then there’s the dining situation.
 With the Mara, Victoria Falls Lounge, Boma, Sanaa, and Jiko, this resort has one of the best restaurant rosters in all of Walt Disney World.

 Nevertheless, we view Animal Kingdom Lodge as the most novel resort at Walt Disney World, and one that would rank highly even without the savanna and its live animals.
 With that, Animal Kingdom Lodge is very difficult to beat, especially if you’re going to be spending a lot of time in your hotel, and want a truly special hotel that will be a highlight of your Walt Disney World vacation.